web3-nodeops/tacchain/NETWORKS.md

 Assuming all is working you can now proceed from "Join as a validator”

-## Join Tac Turin Testnet - Full Guide
+## Join Tac Turin Testnet Manually

 This example guide connects to testnet.
 You can replace `chain-id`, `persistent_peers`, `timeout_commit`, `genesis url` with the network you want to join. `--home` flag specifies the path to be used.
 The example will create [.testnet](.testnet) folder.